 Once you cut a piece of rope off the spool at the chandlery and bring it aboard your boat and give it a job to do, it becomes a line you have put to work.
-Whatever job it is performing—whether it becomes a jib sheet, a fender whip or a dockline—there is an ideal knot, hitch or bend for its given task.
+Whatever job it is performing—whether it becomes a jib sheet, a fender whip, or a dockline—there is an ideal knot, hitch or bend for its given task.

 Types of knots fall into three general categories.
 The first are those tied on the end of a line and are commonly called “knots,” such as the bowline knot and the stopper knot.
 The second category is those used to join two lines together.
 They may have “bend” in their name, as in a sheet bend, because to bend, in sailor talk, means to join.
-The last group is those which secure a line to a cleat, piling or stanchion, and they are known as “hitches.”
+The last group is those that secure a line to a cleat, piling, or stanchion, and they are known as “hitches.”

 If you didn’t learn knots when you were young, you can still master them quickly.
 The key is to learn what a given knot should look like when completed, then practice tying it until you can do it with your eyes closed.
 When studying knots, it helps to know some terms.
 The ends of a line are referred to as either “working” or “standing.”
 The working end is free, while the standing end is secured to something.
 A loop formed in a line is known as a bight.

 The most useful knot aboard a sailboat is the bowline.
 It forms a fixed noose at the end of a line that cannot run or slip and is commonly used, for example, to secure sheets to the clew of a headsail.
 Two bowlines can also be used to connect two lines.
 The great advantage of a bowline is that no matter how tight it becomes after being loaded for a while, it can always be easily untied.